 Styldrift I project

 Styldrift I, which is an underground mine, lies about 5km from the North shaft of BRPM and is located within the boundaries of the Styldrift and Frischgewaagd farms, one of the last known blocks of shallow Merensky reef deposits.
-The project is expected to commence with stoping ramp-up in the first quarter of 2017 and to reach steady state in the first quarter of 2020.
 At steady state the mine will produce 230 000 tonnes a month, increasing RBPlat's production to 350ktpm.

 Trackless bord and pillar methods will be employed in the thick Merensky resource areas with mining heights varying between 1.8m and 2.0m.
 The narrow Merensky reef area will be mined using a conventional breast mining layout.

 A mining optimisation study completed in the fourth quarter of 2012 resulted in a change of scope, which was approved by the RBPlat Board in February 2013.
 The major changes approved included:

 - Reducing mining bord widths from 13 metres (m) to 8m

 - The use of ore transport in footwall drive by means of trucks was replaced with on-reef strike conveyors